 Fact 13: Solar power is the most exciting use of solar energy.
-It is how solar energy is converted into electricity by using either photo-voltaic (direct method) or concentrated solar power (Indirect).
+It is how solar energy is converted into electricity by using either photovoltaic (direct method) or concentrated solar power (indirect).
 Large beams of sunlight are focused into a small beam using mirrors or lenses in the case of concentrated solar power.
-Photoelectric effect is used by Photo voltaic to convert solar energy into electric energy.
+The photoelectric effect is used by Photovoltaic to convert solar energy into electric energy.

 Fact 14: Solar chemical processes replace fossil fuels as a source for chemical energy and can make solar energy storable and transportable.
 Photosynthesis can create a variety of fuels.
 Technology for producing Hydrogen is a major area of solar chemical research.

 Fact 16: The oil crisis of 1970 revealed the delicate nature of fossil fuels as a source of energy for the world.
-As such research in alternative, renewable energy technology like that of solar and wind energy gained momentum.
+As such, research in the alternative, renewable energy technology like that of solar and wind energy gained momentum.

-Fact 17: Solar energy is being recognized as the future of alternative energy sources as it is non polluting and helps combat the Greenhouse effect on global climate created by use of fossils fuels.
+Fact 17: Solar energy is being recognized as the future of alternative energy sources as it is non-polluting and helps combat the Greenhouse effect on the global climate created by the use of fossils fuels.

-Fact 18: Common domestic use of solar energy is from solar panels which absorb solar energy to use for cooking and heating water.
+Fact 18: Common domestic use of solar energy is from solar panels that absorb solar energy to use for cooking and heating water.

-Fact 19: Solar energy produce no pollution, have no environmental effects and is ecologically acceptable.
+Fact 19: Solar energy produces no pollution, has no environmental effects and is ecologically acceptable.

-Fact 20: Solar energy is one of the most widely used renewable source of energy.
+Fact 20: Solar energy is one of the most widely used renewable sources of energy.
 One can use renewable energy technologies to convert solar energy into electricity.

 Fact 21: Space missions by various countries use solar energy to power their spaceships.

-Fact 22: Solar energy is very reliable source of energy.
+Fact 22: Solar energy is a very reliable source of energy.

 Fact 24: Solar energy could prove to be the major source of renewable energy because of its massive potential and long-term advantages.